Holistic Physics Solver: Learning PDEs in a Unified Spectral-Physical Space: Appendix

 \subsubsection{Implementation Detail}

-We implement PCSM with close parameter amount with the compared baselines~\citep{hao2023gnot,wu2024transolver,chen2023learning}.
-The same optimizer setup with Transolver~\citep{wu2024transolver} is employed.
-All experiments could be conducted with a single A100 device.
-The implementation detail for each problem is presented in Table.~\ref{tab:implementation_detail}.
+We implement HPM with comparable parameter count to the compared baselines~\citep{hao2023gnot,wu2024transolver,chen2023learning}.
+The same optimizer setup as Transolver~\citep{wu2024transolver} is employed.
+All experiments (including all baselines, ablations and our method) could be conducted with a single A100 device.
+The implementation detail for each problem is presented in Table~\ref{tab:implementation_detail}.